Snooper Troops: Reception

 According to the book Beyond Edutainment, the game became "one of the first examples of a successful educational adventure", and that along with Where in the World is Carmen Sandiego and The Oregon Trail helped bring legitimacy to the edutainment genre.
 The book Disney Stories explained that it is an "early adventure game".
 Learning How To Learn: Technology, the Seven Multiple Intelligences and Learning asserted the title was an example of "the ways in which computers can enhance student learning".
-InfoWorld felt that some bugs let down the gaming experience.
+InfoWorld felt that some bugs let down the gaming experience, but InfoWorld's Essential Guide to Atari Computers recommended the game as among the best adventures for the Atari 8-bit.
 PC Magazine felt the title was the standard that other educational games would be measured up against.
 Antic felt the game was not as responsive or creative as Infocom's Deadline (1982).

 The two games became the first educational games for home and school computers to make the industry's bestseller list.
 According to Infoworld, the title sold very well.